WebAssembly/wasi-observe/README.md

 Having considered the telemetry available through the WASI observe tooling, the SRE determines that the Wasm component model is an acceptable platform target.

+##### A Programmer Wants Automatic Instrumentation Of Their Component

+A programmer is having trouble tracking down a problem in their component related to imports and exports during development.
+Without bringing in specific libraries to set up spans and trace contexts, they wish to export a trace of each invoked export and import during the lifetime of that component.

 ### Non-goals

 - TKTK